1000Project/Council_of_1000/README.md

 - **[Telegram Channel](https://t.me/The1000Project)** for real-time updates and discussions.
 - **[X (formerly Twitter)](https://x.com/1000CryptoAI)** for announcements and teasers.
 - **[GitHub Repository](https://github.com/1000Project/Council_of_1000)** to stay up to date with development.
+- **[Medium Article](https://the1000project.medium.com/the-council-of-1000-isnt-just-another-blockchain-game-it-s-a-gateway-to-the-future-of-digital-4467cc2028af)** for a deep dive into our vision and progress.

 ---